 the propellers being installed, and the 100,000th milestone has been

 reached.
 My grandfather, Frank Dominik, while not in the photo,

 played an important part in this.
 He was the supervisor of the

 propeller balancing department back in Lansing.
 It was his

-the engines on this aircraft were also provided by US auto companies.
+by vibration issues due to out-of-balance blades.
+The engines on this aircraft were also provided by US auto companies.

 Both Buick and Chevrolet built the Pratt & Whitney R-1830 engines that

 powered the Liberator.
 The .50 caliber machine guns that defended

 this aircraft against attacking fighters could have been manufactured by

 any one of three General Motors Divisions; AC Spark Plug, Frigidaire, or Saginaw Steering.